-The first step in selecting EVM tools is to clearly document the organizational goals and objectives as they relate to project management, including any contractual requirements.
+The first step in selecting an EVM tool is to clearly document the organizational goals and objectives as they relate to project management, including any contractual requirements.
 The next step is to understand the needs of your user community, including current or future project management processes that may influence tool selection.
 Finally, look at any IT standards and integration needs to be considered.
 This process should lead to a comprehensive set of requirements that include more than just meeting the EIA 748 guidelines.
-These requirements can be used to create a short-list of commercial off-the-shelf (COTS) EVM tools to evaluate and possibly do a pilot test with.The following software components are used together to form a fully functional EVMS:
+These requirements can be used to create a short-list of commercial off-the-shelf (COTS) EVM tools to evaluate and possibly do a pilot test with.The following earned value management software components are used together to form a fully functional EVM system:

-It is worth noting that, while there is a lot of overlap in these tools, the overlapping capabilities are usually not sufficient to meet all requirements in a single tool.
-For example, most critical path scheduling engines provide blended rate calculations to manage project costs, but none can handle the complex indirect rates, fiscal period calendars and “freeze” periods required to be EIA 748 compliant.
+It is worth noting that while there is a lot of overlap in these tools, the capabilities are often not sufficient to meet all requirements with a single software product.
+For example, most critical path scheduling engines provide blended rate calculations to manage project costs, but none of them can handle the complex indirect rates, fiscal period calendars and “freeze” periods required to be EIA 748 compliant.

 EVM Tool Market Segmentation

 When determining what types of earned value management software and tools you need, it can be very helpful to segment the types of products on the market.
 Most project management tools that claim Earned Value (EV) capabilities are only capable of performing basic EV calculations based on a percent complete of the budget.
 They do not have the full cost management capabilities required for EIA 748 compliance.
 Some vendors advertise products targeted toward Integrated Program Management (IPM), which is a set of related disciplines that includes cost estimating, budgeting, scheduling, earned value performance measurement, and risk management.
 Some vendors offer a suite of tools that work together to fulfill all your IPM needs.